pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-domain/deploy-domain.md

 6. In Datasources section, double click to edit *passwords* for two datasource.
 You can give *tiger* as password in both the datasources.
 Once done, click *Deploy Domain*.
     ![Datasoure Password](images/DatasourcePassword.png)
+    > This deploy WebLogic Domain test-domain to Kubernetes namespace *test-domain-ns*.

 7. Once you see *WebLogic Domain Deployment to Kubernetes Complete* window, Click *OK*.
     ![Deployment Complete](images/DeploymentComplete.png)